Syed Abdullah Khalid: Career and work

 Khalid's works included distinctive commissions like Aparajeyo Bangla, a monument on liberation war of Bangladesh in the University of Dhaka campus (1973–79), the terracotta relief on socio-cultural heritage at the Bangladesh Bank headquarters (1995–96) and a 447 square foot mural Abahaman Bangla at the Bangladesh Television Center (1974).
+He also designed the central shaheed minar of Chittagong university.

 Khalid had exhibited solo three times since and he was awarded first prize in the Second National Sculpture Exhibition organized by the Bangladesh Shilpakala Academy in 1983.
 At various times he was nominated judge by Bangladesh Shilpakala Academy for national level exhibitions.
 In 1987 he was appointed team leader for participation in SAARC Workshop on Traditional Terracotta held in Madras, India.
 His works can be seen in the permanent collection of the National Museum of Bangladesh, the Bangladesh Shilpakala Academy, the Prime Minister's Residence and other important private and institutional collections.

 Khalid was a professor of sculpture at Institute of Fine Arts, the University of Chittagong till 2012.